 Sophie deserves love, not torture at the hands of experimenters.

-Our team at Rise for Animals has uncovered photographs of a cat named Sophie I think you need to see:
+Our team at Rise for Animals has uncovered photographs of a cat named Sophie we think you need to see:

 Sophie is trapped in a laboratory cage in Oklahoma without medical care she desperately needs.
 Every second in this prison hurts her.